49 Days: Special appearances

-Theological themes
+Religious themes

 49 Days explores interconnectedness of all things, such as fate, exorcism, and other spiritual topics.
-This TV series was inspired by the Korean Shamanism "Bardo" that a soul usually wanders the earth for 49 days and then moves on to the next life, thus frequently referencing relevant Buddhism (once a majority religion of Korea) ideas such as reincarnation and karma.
-Location names also have theological rhythm— such as Han Kang's restaurant Heaven and Mountain Destiny, where Ji-hyun and Min-ho first meet.
-However, Christian themes like true love, forgiveness, resurrection, loving the enemy, and the quantity of three (reminiscent of the Trinity) are central to Ji-hyun's obtaining the genuine tears.
+This TV series was inspired by the Korean Shaman concept of "Bardo," which holds that a soul usually wanders the earth for 49 days and then moves on to the next life.
+Thus the show frequently references relevant Buddhist (once a majority religion of Korea) ideas such as reincarnation and karma.
+Location names also borrow from theological ideas — as seen from Han Kang's restaurant "헤븐" (Heaven) and "운명산" (Mountain Destiny), where Ji-hyun and Min-ho first meet.
+However, Christian themes like true love, forgiveness, resurrection, loving one's enemy, and the quantity of three (reminiscent of the Trinity) are central to Ji-hyun's obtaining of the genuine tears.
 These themes are recurrently exploited throughout the drama under the manifestation of the relationships of the characters.
-When Ji-hyun asks whether the Scheduler is male, he answers that such discrimination is not practiced in the afterworld, a concept in Matthew 22:30.
-The Scheduler also mentions that "knock and the door will be opened to you," echoing Matthew 7:7.
-The "unutterable secret of the heavens" that Scheduler speaks about is similar to the mysteries of the kingdom of God that "man is not permitted to tell" (2 Corinthians 12:4, Mark 4:11, Matthew 13:11).
+When Ji-hyun asks whether the Scheduler is male, he answers that such gendered distinctions are not practiced in the afterworld, a concept in Matthew 22:30.
+The Scheduler also quotes Matthew 7:7, when he says, "Knock and the door will be opened to you."
+The "천기누설" (unutterable secret of the heavens) that Scheduler speaks about is similar to the mysteries of the kingdom of God that "man is not permitted to tell" (2 Corinthians 12:4, Mark 4:11, Matthew 13:11).
 When Ji-hyun desperately prays to God to save her, her tear necklace attains Han Kang's tear.
-God also has a tear-collecting bottle in Psalm 56:8.
+Her droplet-shaped pendant may be a reference to the tear-collecting bottle that God has in Psalm 56:8.
 Ji-hyun's last name, Shin, means "God" in Korean.